Finding car parking in Lisbon can give you a headache.

 Lisbon’s space is at a premium with its winding medieval streets and compact city center.

-So, I have compiled a comprehensive guide for parking spaces that covers everything you need to know, from parking meters and garages to free parking and paying for parking.
+So, I have compiled a comprehensive guide for parking in Lisbon that covers everything you need to know, from parking meters and garages to free parking spaces and paying for parking.

-Read on for tips and information on mastering parking in Lisbon.
+Read on for tips and information on mastering parking in Lisbon so you can spend less time worrying about parking and more time enjoying the city.

 How do You Pay for Parking in Portugal